Digicreon/Vik/README.md

 * `urlPrefix` (string): Prefix to add on fetched URLs. (default: `null`)
 * `title` (string): Selector of the node which contains the page title.
 If empty, the page title will not be updated.
 If the title's text is stored in an attribute of the node (instead of the node's text content), the attribute's name must be added at the end of the selector, separated by a slash. (default: "`title`")
 * `manageQuitPageConfirmation` (boolean): Tell if a confirmation popup should be displayed when the user tries to quit the current page whereas a form has begun to be filled.
 See below for more information. (default: `true`)
-* `quitPageConfirmationText` (string): Text used for the confirmation box before leaving the page. (default: "`"Are you sure you want to leave this page?`"; but browsers usually override it)
+* `quitPageConfirmationText` (string): Text used for the confirmation box before leaving the page. (default: "`Are you sure you want to leave this page?`"; but browsers usually override it)

 ### 3.2 Configuration of links and forms